 Maximum Daily Resource Planned Outage Capacity for days more than seven days ahead of the operating Day

-The Maximum Daily Resource Planned Outage Capacity for days more than seven days ahead of the Operating Day is calculated using seasonal assumptions, planned Resources that have met the criteria in Planning Guide Section 6.9, Addition of Proposed Generation to the Planning Models, and the long-term load forecast.commitment The Maximum Daily Resource Planned Outage Capacity is calculated in 1-day time resolution.
+Significant anticipated load growth, limited visibility into long term resource development economics, and the changing resource mix increase uncertainty of resource adequacy when evaluating outage requests over a time horizon of 60 months.
+While it is imperative to support Resource Planned Outages, the impact of the Outage to grid reliability should be assessed to inform ERCOT system operators and Market Participants.
+ERCOT uses a risk-based approach to determine the Maximum Daily Resource Planned Outage Capacity and its associated risk.
+The Maximum Daily Resource Planned Outage Capacity is calculated in 1-day time resolution.

 Maximum Daily Resource Planned Outage Capacity for Thermal Generation Resources

-Maximum Daily Resource Planned Outage Capacity for thermal Generation Resources = installed thermal Generation Resource seasonal capacity + peak average capacity of hydroelectric Generation Resources + Switchable Generation Resource (SWGR) capacity available to ERCOT + available mothballed capacity + capacity from Private Use Network (“PUN”) + Direct Current (DC) Tie capacity + installed IRR capacity – targeted reserve capacity + forecasted Demand reduction provided by price-responsive Demand – unplanned Outage capacity for thermal Generation Resources – long term Load forecast + capacity of planned thermal Generation Resources + capacity of planned IRRs

-where:
+Maximum Daily Resource Planned Outage Capacity for thermal Generation Resources is determined considering the following items

-(+) installed thermal Generation Resource seasonal capacity is consistent with the calculation used in Protocol Section 3.2.6.2.2, Total Capacity Estimate, for the applicable seasons, and excludes IRRs, Generation Resources in industrial generation facilities, ESRs, and DGR/DESRs
+Installed thermal Generation Resource seasonal capacity, consistent with the calculation used in Protocol Section 3.2.6.4, Total Capacity Estimate, and excluding IRRs, Generation Resources in industrial generation facilities, ESRs, and DGR/DESRs

-(+) peak average capacity of hydroelectric Generation Resources is consistent with the calculation used in Protocol Section 3.2.6.2.2 for the applicable seasons
+Peak average capacity contribution of hydroelectric Generation Resources, consistent with the calculation used in Protocol Section 3.2.6.4

-(+) SWGR capacity available to ERCOT is consistent with the calculation used in Protocol Section 3.2.6.2.2 for the applicable seasons
+Switchable capacity available to ERCOT, consistent with the calculation used in Protocol Section 3.2.6.4

-(+) available mothballed capacity is consistent with the calculation used in Protocol Section 3.2.6.2.2 for the applicable seasons
+Available mothballed capacity, consistent with the calculation used in Protocol Section 3.2.6.4

-(+) capacity from PUNs is consistent with the calculation used in Protocol Section 3.2.6.2.2 for the applicable seasons
+Capacity from Private Use Networks, consistent with the calculation used in Protocol Section 3.2.6.4

-(+) DC Tie capacity is consistent with the calculation used in Protocol Section 3.2.6.2.2 for the application seasons
+Non-Synchronous tie capacity, consistent with the calculation used in Protocol Section 3.2.6.4

-(-) targeted reserve level is consistent with the Outage Adjustment Evaluation (OAE) in the Advance Action Notice (AAN) process described in Protocol Section 3.1.6.9, Withdrawal of Approval or Acceptance and Rescheduling of Approved or Accepted Planned Outages of Resource Facilities
+Targeted reserve level, consistent with the Outage Adjustment Evaluation (OAE) in the Advance Action Notice (AAN) process described in Protocol Section 3.1.6.9, Withdrawal of Approval or Acceptance and Rescheduling of Approved or Accepted Planned Outages of Resource Facilities

-(+) installed IRR capacity is determined based on the 10th percentile of hourly historical wind and solar output for the peak load hours of the same season for the previous three years

-(+) capacity of planned thermal Generation Resources is determined based on the thermal Generation Resources that meet the requirements of Planning Guide Section 6.9, the associated maximum sustainable capacity and the planned in-service date for each Resource identified in the unit registration process

-(+) capacity of planned IRRs is determined based on the installed capacity of those IRRs that meet Planning Guide Section 6.9, the planned in-service date for each IRR identified in the unit registration process, and the IRR’s expected power production for the relevant season.
-The planned IRR capacity is calculated using the 10th percentile of the historical output per unit of installed IRR capacity.
-For example, if the total installed IRR capacity for a past season is 10,000 MW and the 10th percentile of the historical IRR output for the previous three years is 2,000MW, then the calculated planned IRR capacity for 1,000 MW of planned IRRs is (1,000) * (2,000/10,000) = 200 MW.
+Installed and planned Wind Generation Resource (WGR) capacity contribution, represented by a probabilistic distribution based on the actual performance in the preceding three years

+Installed and planned Photo Voltaic Generation Resource (PVGR) capacity contribution, represented by a probabilistic distribution based on the actual performance in the preceding three years

+Capacity of planned thermal Generation Resources, consistent with the calculation used in Protocol Section 3.2.6.4

-(+) the forecasted Demand reduction provided by price-responsive Demand is consistent with the Outage Adjustment Evaluation (OAE) in the Advance Action Notice (AAN) process described in Protocol Section 3.1.6.9
+Forecasted Demand reduction provided by price-responsive Demand, consistent with the Outage Adjustment Evaluation (OAE) in the Advance Action Notice (AAN) process described in Protocol Section 3.1.6.9